Gordon Beckham: New York Mets

 On February 10, 2020, Beckham agreed to a minor league contract with the San Diego Padres.
 He was released prior to the start of the season on March 14.

 On June 29, 2020, Beckham signed a minor league contract with the New York Mets.
 He did not play in a game for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Beckham was released by the Mets organization on July 22.

 On January 27, 2022, Beckham retired from professional baseball.

 Broadcasting career

 Beckham began his television career in 2021, as an analyst for the Atlanta Braves postgame show for 12 games.
 He has also appeared on White Sox telecasts.

 Personal life

 Beckham's father, James Gordon Beckham Jr., played quarterback for the University of South Carolina.
 His mother also attended the University of South Carolina, where she was a cheerleader for both football and basketball.
 Gordon has two younger sisters, Gwen, and Grace.

 Beckham was an honorary member of the Chi Phi Fraternity while attending the University of Georgia.

 Beckham announced via Twitter in December 2012 that he was engaged to Brittany Fletcher, the daughter of Scott Fletcher.
-They married on November 9, 2013.
+They married on November 9, 2013..
+Sportscaster Brooke Fletcher is his sister-in-law, making her husband Jake Cronenworth Beckham's brother-in-law.